 with ordering .
 Since we have an ordering on the vertices there is a homeomorphism from the standard -simplex to any other -simplex by sending the basis vectors (and the origin) to the vertices in the other -simplex with the corresponding ordering and then extending linearly (notice that we can write as ).
 This justifies us calling the standard -simplex (or any other -simplex for that matter) and only working with standard simplicies.

-Definition: Let be any topological space. is said to have a -complex structure if there is a collection of continuous functions , where depends on , such that the following three properties hold:
+Let be any topological space. is said to have a -complex structure if there is a collection of continuous functions called gluing maps, where depends on , such that the following three properties hold:

 Let us take a moment to discuss what these conditions mean before giving some examples.
 Intuitively, the first condition says that there is no collapsing of the simplex as it is mapped into except possibly along the boundary, and there is no overlap of the interiors of any two distinct -simplicies.
 The second condition adds a little more as it tells us how the images of the -simplicies and -simplicies interact.
 Specifically, the second condition tells us that the images of an -simplex and an -simplex can only overlap on the boundary of the -simplex.
 Moreover, when there is overlap the -simplex must be mapped nicely enough into as to agree with how the corresponding -simplex is mapped into .
 The third condition is a little more tricky to understand.
 It tells us that the maps act like quotient maps on their images.
 By the injectivity in the first condition, this means that subsets look like a subset of given that lies in the interior of the image of some .
 With this, the second condition tells us that we may build a -complex structure inductively in the following manner: First choose a set of distinct vertices that is -simplicies (their number determines an upper bound for the dimension of the resulting -complex).
 Here there are obvious unique maps .
 Now attach edges, that is -simplicies, between the vertices and to each edge there also corresponds a unique map .
 Repeat this process for -simplicies and so on.
 This justifies the earlier terminology of calling the gluing maps.

-Let’s give some examples to finish up the first part of the crash course.
-It so happens that some of our favorite spaces have -complex structures.
+Let’s give some examples.
 The image below gives a -complex structures of the torus, Klein bottle, and real projective plane from left to right respectively.

 Notice and correspond to the two -simplicies, , , and correspond to the three -simplicies, and and corresponds to the vertices or -simplicies.
 The orientations on the of the -simplicies are a little more subtle to understand.
 Generally speaking, if we have an -simplex with vertices in order then there is a natural induced orientation of the edges given by the ordering of the vertices.
 In other words, the edge , where , is given the orientation from to .
 Looking at the -complex for the projective plane in the diagram above, this means that .
 Now you might ask, couldn’t we reverse the orientation of the edge and still end up with a -complex?
 The answer is no. This is because there were originally four distinct vertices , , , and with the same orientation as given in the figure.
 But because of identification of the edges, there only ends up being two distinct vertices which we relabel as and .
 The same subtlety is occurring in the -complexes of the torus and Klein bottle as well.
 I encourage you to work out -complexes with four distinct vertices for the tours, Klein bottle, and real projective plane and show that after identifications they agree with the ones in the diagram above.